 - The Right Temperature for Your Bread Depends on the Loaf

 Bread-baking temperatures can range from 325F to 500F.
 That’s a broad range, which can leave some people scratching their heads.
-It all comes down to the type of bread you’re baking.
+The truth is, each type of bread requires its own temperature.
+Not only that, but some types of bread require temperature changes partially through the baking process (sourdough).

 Below, I have outlined some of the most popular types of bread and what temperature they should likely be baked at.
 As always, I recommend following your recipe’s instructions for the best results.